 We promote them through our marketing, as they work on several different projects that create a life of prosperity for African women and their families.
 You can find more about them here.
 The other charity that is close to our hearts is Behind The Scenes, which provides financial support to entertainment technology industry professionals if they, or their immediate dependent family, are seriously ill or injured.
 We make a body butter, “Crew,” and we give a portion of the proceeds of every tin sold to BTS.
 This got us mention in several entertainment industry magazines.

-Jeff (from Strawn, TX, USA) started Stoic Muse over 2 years ago.
+Jeff (from Denver, CO, USA) started Stoic Muse about 3 years ago.

 Hi, my name is Jeff and I started Stoic Muse last year as a creative side project.
 I am currently selling about 100-150 t-shirts per month ($3K revenue) with around a 40% margin.
 I am hoping to sell 500 in December!

-James Wolfer (from Portland, Oregon, USA) started Valhalla Wood Forge about 5 years ago.
+James Wolfer (from Portland, Oregon, USA) started Valhalla Wood Forge almost 6 years ago.